This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to Identify Great Horned Owl Calls

-To identify Great Horned Owl calls, listen for a low, gravelly hoot, often described as a muffled foghorn.
+To spot Great Horned Owl calls, focus on their deep, gravelly hoots, likened to a muffled foghorn.

 How to Identify Eastern Screech-Owl Calls